ronaldbosma/blog/content/blog/apim-client-certificate-series/03-securing-backend-connections-with-mtls-in-apim/index.md

 }
 ```

 This creates a symbol to the client certificate in the Key Vault using the `Microsoft.KeyVault/vaults/secrets` resource.
 Since the `Microsoft.KeyVault/vaults/certificates` resource type does not exist, using a secret is the only way to reference the certificate in the Key Vault.
-Although we've imported the client certificate as a certificate, the Key Vault will also create a secret with the same name that can be used to reference the certificate.
+Although we've created the client certificate as a certificate, the Key Vault will also create a secret with the same name that can be used to reference the certificate.

-The name of the client certificate in the Key Vault can be specified through the `clientCertificateSecretName` parameter.
+> The name of the client certificate in the Key Vault can be specified through the `clientCertificateSecretName` parameter.
 This is useful if you want to try out different types of certificates.

 Next, add the following code to the `main.bicep` file to link the certificate from the client API Management instance: